 NALIP member Maru Buendia-Senties continues to make waves as she screens her film ‘Windows’ at several festivals and takes awards!

-‘Windows’ won the Platinum Remi Award at the 50th Worldfest Houston International Film Festival and screened this this past Sunday, April 30, at the Sci-Fi London Film Festival.
+‘Windows’ won the Platinum Remi Award at the 50th Worldfest Houston International Film Festival and screen this past Sunday, April 30, at the Sci-Fi London Film Festival.
 The film also screened this past Thursday, May 4, at Cine Las Americas.
 It was under the Narrative Shorts competition.

 Image courtesy of Filmmaker Magazine